olivierfriard/raspberry_time-lapse_coordinator/README.rst

     python3 bluetooth_coordinator.py

-If the workers are running the worker program you should visualize a graphic interface like this:
+If the workers are running the worker program you should visualize a graphic interface on the laptop/desktop like this:

 .. image:: images/coordinator_interface.png